SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    "alleviat*" OR "lowering" OR "lower$" OR "lowered" OR "diminish*" OR "abate$" OR "abating" )
 NEAR
-  (("transaction" OR "remittance*" OR "money transfer*" OR "money deliver*" OR "cash deliver*" OR "assignment of money"
+  (("remittance*" OR "money transfer*" OR "money deliver*" OR "cash deliver*" OR "assignment of money"
     OR "money order$" OR "money transmission$"
    )
-NEAR/3
+NEAR
    ("cost$" OR "charge$" OR "fee" OR "fees" OR "expense$" OR "price*" )
   )